suman-maji/mak-book/README.md

 # MAK-BOOK

-MAKBook is your go-to platform for staying informed and well-prepared during your academic journey at Makaut University.
-This website is tailored to provide students with a centralized hub for essential resources, including the latest university news, YouTube lecture links, previous year questions, and exam organizers.
-All content is meticulously organized by semester and branch, ensuring a seamless and efficient study experience.
+MAKBook is a comprehensive academic resource platform designed to support students throughout their educational journey at MAKAUT University.
+It serves as a centralized hub, offering easy access to essential academic materials, including the latest university updates, curated YouTube lecture playlists, previous year question papers, and exam preparation organizers.
+All resources are systematically categorized by semester and branch, ensuring a streamlined and efficient study experience tailored to each student’s academic needs.

 ## Key Features